inventhouse/statemachine/sled.md

     - lenient vs. "strict"
 - fold DSL into main statemachine?
 - add sed-ish versions of some basic things
+- maybe a `-m/--match-and-format` "simple" version that assumes test is `match` and action is `format` and just takes the args
+    - `-e/--sed-expression`, `-m/--match-and-format`, and `-a/--add-rules` would be mutually exclusive

 ### Doneyard